 Cafe Moka

-Cafe and bookshop Laie hasn’t been around since the time Orwell and Hemingway were traipsing down Barcelona’s cobblestoned streets, but this spot—located a few minutes’ walk from Plaça de Catalunya—is a favorite haunt for the city’s writers, publishing house editors, and literary agents.
+Laie is a new kid on the block.
+This cafe and bookshop hasn’t been around since the time Orwell and Hemingway were traipsing down Barcelona’s cobblestoned streets.
+However, this spot, located a few minutes’ walk from Plaça de Catalunya, is a favorite haunt for the city’s writers, publishing house editors, and literary agents.

 Els Quatre Gats